 Our Vaccinations & Supplements Program

-* We administer Selenium & Vitamin E Gel or injectable BoSe & Copper Bolus' multiple times throughout the year, especially 1 month before breeding season.
-We have determined that maintaining proper Selenium/Vit E levels & copper levels in our herd has helped with breedings, coat & hoof condition, overall confirmation, improvments in ease of kidding & stronger healthier kids too.
+We give Selenium & Vitamin E Gel or injectable BoSe 1 month before breeding season and for the pregnant doe's they get it again about 3-4 weeks before kidding.
+We give copper bolus supplement sparingly if it's needed during the year.
+We have determined that maintaining proper Selenium/Vit E levels & copper levels in our herd has helped with breedings, coat & hoof condition, overall confirmation, improvements in ease of kidding & stronger healthier kids too.

 HOOF TRIMMING VIDEO: This is a great lil' video about trimming your goats feet.
-We trim very similar to this, only we trim a little deeper & yes, we usually run into a touch of blood, which is very normal.
-I even have the same sander which works great at ensuring a nice level plane on the hoof! http://www.youtube.com/watch?v=k-vnw0uIRzo&feature=related
+We trim very similar to this, only we trim a little deeper & yes, we usually run into a touch of blood, very normal.